-At Repustate, much of our data models we use in our text analysis can be represented as simple key-value pairs, or dictionaries in Python lingo.
+At Repustate, much of our data models we use in our Text analytics can be represented as simple key-value pairs, or dictionaries in Python lingo.
 In our particular case, our dictionaries are massive, a few hundred MB each, and they need to be accessed constantly.
 In fact for a given HTTP request, 4 or 5 models might be accessed, each doing 20-30 lookups.
 So the problem we face is how do we keep things fast for the client as well as light as possible for the server.
-We also distribute our software as virtual machines to some customers so memory usage has to be light because we can't control how much memory our customers will allocate to the VMs they deploy.
+We also distribute our software as virtual machines to some customers so memory usage has to be light because we can’t control how much memory our customers will allocate to the VMs they deploy.

 To summarize, here’s our checklist of requirements:

 - Low memory footprint

 - Can be shared amongst multiple processes with no issues (read only)

 - Easy to update (write) out of process

 So our first attempt was to store the models on disk in a MongoDB and to load them into memory as Python dictionaries.
 This worked and satisfied #3 and #4 but failed #1 and #2.
 This is how Repustate operated for a while, but memory usage kept growing and it became unsustainable.
 Python dictionaries are not memory efficient.
 And it was too expensive for each Apache process to need a copy of this since we were not sharing the data between processes.